aravind-gm/image-comparison-main/RAILWAY_DEPLOYMENT_GUIDE.md

-# 🚀 Complete Railway Deployment Guide
+asas# 🚀 Complete Railway Deployment Guide

 Deploy both your **Backend (Flask API)** and **Frontend (Static HTML/CSS/JS)** to Railway for FREE with $5 monthly credit!